ryukora/Openwrt-Monitoring/README.md

     * device-status-ping.sh -- Ping devices on network to see if they are online
     * new_device.sh -- Check if new devices are found on network (WIP Doesn't work yet)
     * packet-loss.sh -- This will monitor packet loss by pinging Google 40 times a minute and gather the packet loss rate
-    * speedtest.sh -- This is a speedtest script created by someone else, if this doesn't run its because the 3rd party speed test blocked your IP.
+    * speedtest.sh -- This is a speedtest script created by someone else, if this doesn't run it's because the 3rd party speed test blocked your IP.
   * Prometheus - main router monitoring (CPU, MEM, etc) with custom Prometheus Lua Files
   * Collectd - to monitor ping and export iptmon data
   * vnstat2 - to monitor monthly WAN Bandwidth usage (12am-Script.sh will check if its the 1st of the month and drop the vnstatdb)